adamahrens/GetSwifty/ReactiveProgrammingWithCombine/ReactiveProgrammingWithCombine.md

 `sink` and `assign` are the two ways to subscribe to a `Publisher`

-`Subjects` are used to publish values and help bridge to imperative codebases
+`Subjects` are used to publish values and help bridge to imperative codebases.
+You have `PassThrough` and `CurrentValue`

+`subscribe(on:)` create the subscription or start the work on the specified scheduler.
+Do this to specify what schedule they should do the work on.
+This can be used to perform work on background queues

+`receive(on:)` use this to specify the main queue so you can do work on the main when receiving values emitted from a background publisher